cntaylor/canvas_API_tutorial/README.md

 The format for doing this confused me a bit.
 So I have `new_quiz`, but I want to change the 'assignment' for example to more accurately describe the quiz.
 I have a string called `desc` that holds the new description.
 To edit the quiz, I run the command:
 `new_quiz.edit(quit={'description':desc} )`
 You have to call edit, you have to pass in a names parameter `quiz` and then have a dictionary with the new information.
 A bit counter-intuitive to me, but now it is documents, so have fun editing things!

+# Moving forward
+I think I want to look into using Pandoc.
+Canvas expects the descriptions, quiz questions, etc. to be in HTML.
+Pandoc can take in a markdown file and spit out HTML, and is supposed to handle LaTeX as well.
+I can pull in a Markdown file and spit out a description and an exact copy for the quiz question and post them both into Canvas.
+Now, the question is how to read in the questions.
+JSON?
+XML?
+YAML?
+Something else?